Right to Know Day – 2013

-CLD and Access Info Europe have unveiled the results of our RTI Rating Project – a comprehensive comparative analysis of the legal frameworks for the right to information (RTI) in each of the 93 countries where such a system exists.
-These results are the culmination of over two years of work by CLD and Access Info, and can be accessed on our project website.
+CLD and Access Info Europe have unveiled the latest results of our RTI Rating Project – a comprehensive comparative analysis of the legal frameworks for the right to information (RTI) in each of the 95 countries where such a system exists.
+These results take into account changes in the laws that have taken place up to September 2013:

 The central idea behind the RTI Rating is to provide RTI advocates, reformers, legislators and others with a reliable tool for assessing the overall strength of the legal framework in their country for RTI.
 The Rating also indicates the strengths and weaknesses of the legal framework in seven different categories, namely: Right of Access, Scope, Requesting Procedures, Exceptions and Refusals, Appeals, Sanctions and Protections, and Promotional Measures.